libgdx/libgdx.github.io/_pages/dev/-tutorials/simple_game_extended.md

 That's it, you have the complete game finished.
 That is all there is to know about the Screen interface and Game abstract Class, and all there is to creating multifaceted games with multiple states.

-The For the full Java code can be found [here](https://github.com/libgdx/libgdx.github.io/tree/master/assets/downloads/tutorials/extended-game-java), the full Kotlin code [here](https://github.com/libgdx/libgdx.github.io/tree/master/assets/downloads/tutorials/extended-game-kotlin).
+The full Java code can be found [here](https://github.com/libgdx/libgdx.github.io/tree/master/assets/downloads/tutorials/extended-game-java), the full Kotlin code [here](https://github.com/libgdx/libgdx.github.io/tree/master/assets/downloads/tutorials/extended-game-kotlin).

 ## The Future
 After this tutorial you should have a basic understanding how libGDX works and what to expect going forward.
 Some things can still be improved, like using the [Memory Management](https://github.com/libgdx/libgdx/wiki/Memory-management#object-pooling) classes to recycle all the Rectangles we have the garbage collector clean up each time we delete a raindrop.
 OpenGL is also not too fond if we hand it too many different images in a batch (in our case it's OK as we only had two images).
 Usually one would put all those images into a single `Texture`, also known as a `TextureAtlas`.